imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/llama.md

 </figure>

 !!!
 Note
-    The code to generate the 52k dataset along with finetuning recipe was open-sourced here.
+    The code to generate the 52k dataset along with finetuning recipe was open-sourced [2]

 ## Code